paypal/paypal-here-sdk-android-distribution/README.md

 * Full class and method documentation can be [found here](http://paypal-mobile.github.io/android-here-sdk-dist/javadoc/index.html).
-* the sample app demonstrates how to use PayPal Here SDK to perform the following functionality
+* The sample app demonstrates how to use PayPal Here SDK to perform the following functionality
   * How to take payment using mag stripe audio jack card reader
   * How to take payment using EMV chip card reader
   * How to take payment when both mag stripe and EMV chip card readers are connected at the same time